MARS-M: When Variance Reduction Meets Matrices: Experiments

 \subsection{LLM Experiments}

-We evaluate the performance of our algorithm with baseline algorithms\footnote{For training efficiency, we use approximated MARS-M for LLM experiments, since the performances of exact version and approximate version are similar as discussed in~\citet{yuan2024mars}.
+We evaluate the performances of our algorithm with baseline algorithms\footnote{For training efficiency, we use approximated MARS-M for the LLM experiments, since the performances of exact version and approximate versions performs similarly as discussed in~\citet{yuan2024mars}.
 And we compare their differences in computer vision experiments.}, including Moonlight and AdamW, on language modeling tasks based on the nanoGPT~\citep{Karpathy2022} architecture and GPT-2 \citep{radford2019language} model.
-We implement experiments with OpenWebText~\citep{Gokaslan2019OpenWeb} and FineWeb-Edu 100B~\citep{lozhkov2024fineweb-edu} dataset.
-For OpenWebText, the training and validation datasets contain around $9$ billion and $4.4$ million tokens, respectively; while the training and validation sets of FineWeb-Edu 100B are with 100 billion and 0.1 billion tokens.
-The experiments are conducted on scales of small (125M parameters), medium (355M parameters), large (770M parameters) as well as XL (1.5B parameters).
-Moreover, we disabled biases, and set the Dropout rate \citep{srivastava2014dropout} to $0.0$.
-For experiments with small models, we utilize 16 NVIDIA H800 GPUs; and for models with larger sizes, we implement with 32 NVIDIA H800.
-Other hyper-parameters of training are listed in Appendix~\ref{appendix_hyper}.
+We conduct experiments on OpenWebText~\citep{Gokaslan2019OpenWeb} and FineWeb-Edu 100B~\citep{lozhkov2024fineweb-edu} datasets.
+For OpenWebText, the training and validation datasets contain approximately $9$ billion and $4.4$ million tokens, respectively; while the training and validation sets of FineWeb-Edu 100B are with 100 billion and 0.1 billion tokens.
+We train for 100,000 steps with 2,000 warm-up steps, using a context length of 1024 and a total batch size of 480.

+We run experiments at four scales: small (125M parameters), medium (355M parameters), large (770M parameters) as well as XL (1.5B parameters).
+Additionally, we disable biases and set the dropout rate \citep{srivastava2014dropout} to $0.0$.
+And we also use Cosine learning rate scheduler and set the gradient clipping threshold to 1.0.
+For training parameters, for experiments with either OpenWebText or FineWeb-Edu 100B datasets, we perform a grid search over learning rates between $\{5e-4, 1e-3, 3e-3, 5e-3, 6e-3, 1e-2\}$ for Moonlight optimizer (the detailed learning rates are listed in Table~\ref{tb:hyperparameter-train} in Appendix~\ref{appendix_hyper}).
+We just apply the same learning rate for MARS-M optimizer.
+And we use $\beta=0.95$ for both Moonlight and MARS-M optimizers.
+Since Moonlight and MARS-M optimizers are designed only for matrix parameters, we optimize the vector-like parameters and embeddings with AdamW with the same learning rate.

+For experiments with small models, we use 16 NVIDIA H800 GPUs; and for large models, we implement with 32 NVIDIA H800.
+Other training hyper-parameters are listed in Appendix~\ref{appendix_hyper}.